veesesh/devfolio-support-bot/README.md

 ```
 🤖 RAG-integrated Telegram bot is starting...
 📋 Bot behavior:
-   • In private chats: Responds to all messages with RAG
+   • Groups ONLY: Responds when mentioned (@botname) in public/private groups
-   • In groups: Only responds when mentioned (@botname)
+   • Private DMs: Politely redirects users to use bot in groups
    ...
 ```